 They are relentless in the face of sabotage.
 Tough leaders know that successful organizations and individuals have one thing in common: they never quit when things got difficulty or things seemed impossible.

-To explore more about how to be an effective leader join the Leadership in Ministry Workshops at the Center for Lifelong Learning.
+Explore more about how to be an effective leader by joining our Leadership in Ministry Workshops at the Center for Lifelong Learning.

 His books on Christian education include Mastering the Art of Instruction,The Craft of Christian Teaching (Judson), How to be the Best Christian Study Group Leader (Judson), Planning for Christian Education Formation (Chalice), and A Christian Educator’s Book of Lists (S&H), and Theories of Learning for Christian Educators and Theological Faculty.